Green dates

 World Environment Day

-2023 is the 50th anniversary of World Environment Day.
-This year the host is Côte d'Ivoire in partnership with the Netherlands.
-Over the past five decades, the day has grown to be one of the largest global platforms for environmental outreach.
-Tens of millions of people take part along with governments, companies, cities and community organizations.
+World Environment Day, marked annually on 5 June, was established by the United Nations General Assembly in 1972.
+Over the past five decades, the Day has grown to be one of the largest global platforms for environmental outreach.
+Tens of millions of people participate online and through in-person activities, events and actions around the world.

 New Zealand hosted World Environment Day in 2008 in partnership with the United Nations Environment Programme (UNEP).
 While Wellington was the host city, World Environment Day was celebrated actively throughout New Zealand to promote the 2008 'Kick the Carbon Habit' theme.